letsandeepio/list_of_poor_interactions/README.md

-# list_of_poor_interactions
-list of poorly designed interactions as result of oversight
+# list of poorly designed interactions as result of oversight

 * Actual: within seconds of login into premium learning content on linkedin, it asks for your feedback